ewantasker/OrderViewer/README.md

 - SQL Server or SQL Express installed

 ## Setups:
+Once you had cloned the project, the only setup you need to do is point the correct database to the application.

 1.)
 Make sure you change the connection of the database to point to your database in ```appsettings.json ```.
 ```
 {